Cog-Creators/Red-Index/README.md

 Yes!
 You can create a [Cog Creator application](https://cogboard.discord.red/c/apps/12) to become a Cog Creator and have your repo added to the approved category (along with a few other perks).
 If you're still waiting for your application to be reviewed or you're not quite ready to apply, you can [make a PR](https://github.com/Cog-Creators/Red-Index/pulls) to have your repo potentially added to the unapproved category.

 ### How does this work?
-[Github Actions](https://github.com/features/actions) are what makes this possible.
+[GitHub Actions](https://github.com/features/actions) are what makes this possible.
 Every 15 minutes, or on manual trigger, the workflow takes care of parsing the repositories list, cloning each one of them and compiling a [JSON file](https://github.com/Cog-Creators/Red-Index/tree/master/index) with all the current metadata of each repository and repo.

 ### I want to run my own Red-Index.
 Is it possible?
 Sure.
 Fork this project, edit the repositories list, enable the actions and it will be good to go.